0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Curling/Curling.md

 but they don't work with either users.

-so we visit `http://10.10.10.150/README.txt` to check out Joomla's version and we notice it is **3.8**
+so we visit `http://10.10.10.150/README.txt` to check out **Joomla's version** and we notice it is **3.8**

 ![Joomla-Version](Joomla-Version.jpg)

-we try doing a quick searchsploit excluding Joomla Components (*since there were a TON of them!*). but see no clear match of the version we detected.
+we try doing a quick searchsploit *excluding Joomla Components* (*since there were a TON of them!*). but see no clear match of the version we detected.

 ![searchsploit](searchsploit.jpg)

-so we check to see if we can run a specialized scanner for Joomla (*since it's a famous CMS*).
-After some research, we find a tool called `joomscan`.
-We check out its help file and notice it's pretty straight forward.
+so we check to see if we can run a **specialized scanner** for Joomla (*since it's a well-known CMS*). *After some research,* we find a tool called `joomscan`.
+We check out its help menu and notice it's pretty straight forward.
 It accepts the `url` and give us the option to enumerate compoents using the `-ec` flag. *This could benefit us since we have noticed a million exploits for vulnerable Joomla components*.

 ![joomscan-help](joomscan-help.jpg)

-After running a scan, we find that:
+*After running a scan,* we find that:
-- There wasn't a firewall detected. which is nice i guess.
+- There wasn't a firewall detected. which is nice :D
 - The Joomla version was indeed 3.8.8 and wasn't vulnerable.
-- The Administrator panel is at `http://10.10.10.150/administrator/`
+- The **Administrator panel** is at `http://10.10.10.150/administrator/`
 - we find `directory listing` enabled on a couple of interesting urls:
 	1. `/administrator/components`
 	2. `/administrator/modules`